blue-prism/ApplicationModellerConversion/README.md

 ### Modern Browser Mode Limitations

 There exists limitations between capabilities of Blue Prism IE mode and the implementation of Chrome/Edge/Firefox browser mode using different Blue Prism versions.
 For example, version 6.9.0 introduced *Get HTML* as well as *Get Current Value* actions that were not available in versions of Blue Prism before that.
-This means not every action, readaction or condition in IE mode has a match in Chrome/Edge/Firefox mode.
+This means not every action, read action or condition in IE mode has a match in Chrome/Edge/Firefox mode.
 The tool has attempted to close such gaps as much as possible but there is limitation in what any tool can do in situations like this.
-From the perspective of the tool, 6.3.0 - 6.8.x may receive less conversions as compared to 6.9.0 or above.
+From the perspective of the tool, 6.3.0 - 6.8.x may receive less conversions as compared to 6.9.x - 6.10.0.

 The way how Blue Prism Attach/Detach work is also different than in IE mode.
 This may mean developers would need to consider revamping some of the existing code to work with the new versions.